settings.yaml to control what Poolside agents can do when you run pool or pool exec.

 Tool rule syntax

-*matches zero or more characters including/**is not supported
+*matches zero or more characters, including/. - Tool rules do not support

 Path rule syntax